felangel/bloc/docs/flutterweathertutorial.md

   }
 }
 ```

+Since we want to "do something" in response to state changes in our `WeatherBloc`, we are using `BlocListener`.
+In this case, we are completing and resetting the `Completer` and are also dispatching the `WeatherChanged` event to the `ThemeBloc`.

+?> **Tip:** Check out the [BlocListener Recipe](recipesbloclistener.md) for more information about the `BlocListener` widget.

 We are accessing our `ThemeBloc` via `BlocProvider.of<ThemeBloc>(context)` and are then dispatching a `WeatherChanged` event on each `WeatherLoad`.